AlvaroCavalcante/hand-face-detector/README.md

 python3 utils/xml2yolo.py
 ```
 **NOTE:** Before running the script, make sure to change the labels, images and output paths in the beginning of the script.
-**NOTE 2:** We already provide the Yolo annotations in the dataset folder, so you don't need to run the script.
+**NOTE 2:** We already provided the Yolo annotations in the dataset folder, so you don't need to run the script.

 After that, you can visualize the yolo bounding boxes in the images by running the following command:
 ```